 It can be challenging to find child care that meets a family’s needs as well as their budget, but the Early Childhood Council can help.
 We help families know their options and can connect them with the financial resources that may help them pay for child care.

 The cost of child care varies depending on the type of care, the age of the child, the number of hours needed, and the program selected.
 To help families estimate what they can expect to pay for child care, ECCLC regularly creates a report of the Average Cost of Care in Larimer County.
-This report is based on a survey of child care providers' rates in Larimer County that is done twice a year.
+This report is based on a survey of child care providers’ rates in Larimer County and is updated annually.

 The Colorado Child Care Assistance Program (CCCAP) is administered through the Larimer County Department of Human Services for Larimer County residents.
-The program provides child care services to families who meet the income guidelines and who are in an eligible activity.
-Eligible activities are:
+The program provides financial assistance for child care to families who meet the eligibility and income requirements.

-For more information, visit the Larimer County CCCAP website.
+For more information or to download the CCAP Waitlist Pre-eligibility Questionnaire, visit the Larimer County CCCAP website.

 Child Care Assistance Means Parents in School (CCAMPIS)